|

 on the first night – 9 December…

-We have commented before on the
+We have commented before on

-turn of events which usually forces us to visit the Cicala Players and the
+the turn of events which usually forces us to visit the Cicala Players and

-occasion of the autumn production of Frederick Lonsdale’s play “On
+the occasion of the autumn production of Frederick Lonsdale’s play “On

 Approval” at the Crane Theatre, from December 9th to 11th, we were

-compelled to go on the first night, so that all have been viewed this season
+compelled to go on the first night, so that all have been viewed this

-from the same standpoint.
-In the
+season from the same standpoint.
+In

-harsh world outside the sheltered walls of the Bank one sees a play and the
+the harsh world outside the sheltered walls of the Bank one sees a play and

-he sees before his eyes.
+what he sees before his eyes.

 |